Close Menu

 Give the assist to Alberto.

-“You’re you’re trying to find out as much information as possible about each school.
+“You’re trying to find out as much information as possible about each school.
 And that was extremely easy for Indiana as my brother was here and knows all the intricacies of the school, the good, the bad, the excellent,” Mendoza said.
 “And so when really deciphering and putting all the information down on one piece of paper, seeing all the different schools, seeing how they stacked up against each other, that extra information that Indiana brought, plus having the aspect of being able to play with my brother, develop with him, and just unite with him was also an additional gaining factor for Indiana.”

 The development and coaching at Indiana led Mendoza to win the Heisman Trophy, and he appears to be a lock to become a first round NFL draft choice in April.